saintiago/rust-workshop-07-dec-2018/README.md

 ## Workshop
-It shows how to serialize and deserialize struct to .json and how to work with files
+It shows how to serialize and deserialize struct to and from .json and how to work with files

 ### Building